phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 Yall believe Liv without question, and don't believe us.
 Simple.

 (Also...
 I didn't intend to go out of my way to include Liv's handle, Liv's handle was there on the screenshot as part of instagram's UI.
 It was never separately mentioned. **Liv however**, had Mukta's PAGE AS A SEPARATE SCREENSHOT on their stories.
-The effort, the intentional action (you can't post a whole new story/screenshot and be unaware that you did it? unless specific situations like DID or psychosis?), the level of exposing is higher - don't agree with me here, fine. __This is not to argue who was "more wrong"__ as both can have very similar effects, and both now corrected, but just a comparision of what happened and the different reaction.)
+The effort, the intentional action (you can't post a whole new story/screenshot and be unaware that you did it? unless specific situations?), the level of exposing is higher - don't agree with me here, fine. __This is not to argue who was "more wrong"__ as both can have very similar effects, and both now corrected, but just a comparision of what happened and the different reaction.)

 <br>